 Cook for about 5 minutes, when the greens start to wilt.
 They will reduce significantly.
 When the carrots start to soften.
 Continue cooking for about 5 minutes more and cover the pan.

 In a separate bowl, loosen up the udon noodles in hot water, once they’re loose add to the pan with veggies.

 On a separate, smaller pan fry the eggs one by one.
 My trick for a runny yolk and nice whites?
-Hot oil, add the egg, and cover the pan for about 3 minutes.
+Hot oil, add the egg and cover the pan for about 3 minutes.
 When your egg is nice and fried, set aside on a paper towel so the grease can be absorbed.

-When everything is done and transferred to the bowl, top with the fried egg, kimchi, and green onions!
+After everything is done and transferred to the bowl, top with the fried egg, kimchi, and green onions!